focal-lab/focal-website-2/content/positions/index.md

 <!---- - [Drone-based ecology traineeship](/positions/drone-ecology-traineeship) --->
 <!---- - [Forest Ecology Field Crew Leader (UC student)](/positions/field-crew-leader-ucstudent/) --->
 <!---- - [Forest Ecology Field Crew Member (UC student)](/positions/field-crew-member/) --->
 - We are often looking for UC Davis undergrads to join in our research!
-[Contact us](/#contact)!
+If you're interested, [contact us](/#contact) and mention the projects you're interested in and your relevant background.

 &nbsp;
 &nbsp;